swifty99/esphome-motorized-slider/README.md

 ## Main Functions and Their Roles

-setup()
+## Main Functions and Their Roles

+*   `setup()`

-Configures the ADC (e.g., sets ADC width, attenuation), creates and starts a periodic timer that calls on_timer() at a fixed interval (every 1 ms in this case).
-It also performs any motor-specific initialization on first boot. initialize_motor()
+  Configures the ADC (e.g., sets ADC width, attenuation), creates and starts a periodic timer that calls `on_timer()` at a fixed interval (every 1 ms in this case).
+It also performs any motor-specific initialization on first boot.
+*   `initialize_motor()`

-Implements a sub–state machine (with states such as WAIT_WIFI, MOVE_TO_MIDDLE, AUTOTUNE, DETECT_FRICTION, etc.) to move the motor to a middle position, tune Kalman filter parameters, and determine friction values.
+  Implements a sub-state machine (with states such as `WAIT_WIFI`, `MOVE_TO_MIDDLE`, `AUTOTUNE`, `DETECT_FRICTION`, etc.) to move the motor to a middle position, tune Kalman filter parameters, and determine friction values.
 This must be completed before normal operation begins.

-Periodic Processing
+### Periodic Processing

-on_timer()
+*   `on_timer()`

   The core periodic function called by a hardware timer.
 It:

-Reads the current position (via ADC) and computes the velocity (using a PT1 filter).
+  *   Reads the current position (via ADC) and computes the velocity (using a PT1 filter).
-Checks for manual override.
+  *   Checks for manual override.
-Implements a state machine with four states:
+  *   Implements a state machine with four states:
-INITIALIZE – Waits until the motor is initialized.
+    *   `INITIALIZE` – Waits until the motor is initialized.
-IDLE – Waits when no movement is commanded.
+    *   `IDLE` – Waits when no movement is commanded.
-MOVE2POS – Follows a planned trajectory to move the slider toward a target position using PID control.
+    *   `MOVE2POS` – Follows a planned trajectory to move the slider toward a target position using PID control.
-FORCEFEEDBACK – Applies force feedback (via set_force_feedback_torque()) to simulate detents when the slider is not already moving toward the target.
+    *   `FORCEFEEDBACK` – Applies force feedback (via `set_force_feedback_torque()`) to simulate detents when the slider is not already moving toward the target.
-Delegates to state-specific functions such as updating motor torque or following a trajectory.
+  *   Delegates to state-specific functions such as updating motor torque or following a trajectory.

-Motion Control and PID
+### Motion Control and PID

-move_to_position(float target_position)
+*   `move_to_position(float target_position)`

   Uses a PID controller to compute the required torque to move the slider from its current position toward a target position.
-Implements anti-windup for the integral term. follow_trajectory()
+Implements anti-windup for the integral term.
+*   `follow_trajectory()`

-Uses pre–calculated trajectory parameters (from plan_trajectory()) for smooth motion between positions.
-Returns true when the target is reached.
+  Uses pre-calculated trajectory parameters (from `plan_trajectory()`) for smooth motion between positions.
+Returns `true` when the target is reached.

-Force Feedback
+### Force Feedback

-calculate_rastpunkt_force(bool printlog)
+*   `calculate_rastpunkt_force(bool printlog)`

   Determines a restoring force based on the slider’s current position relative to the nearest “rastpunkt” (detent).
-It takes into account stiffness values defined in the configuration along with a blending factor and applies damping based on current velocity. set_force_feedback_torque()
+It takes into account stiffness values defined in the configuration along with a blending factor and applies damping based on current velocity.
+*   `set_force_feedback_torque()`

-Applies the calculated force (from calculate_rastpunkt_force()) to the motor by setting the PWM levels on the forward or backward channels.
+  Applies the calculated force (from `calculate_rastpunkt_force()`) to the motor by setting the PWM levels on the forward or backward channels.

-Friction Compensation
+### Friction Compensation

-calculate_friction()
+*   `calculate_friction()`

-Implements a Stribeck–like friction model using defined coefficients.
-It computes the friction force depending on the current motor velocity, ensuring that friction compensation is balanced across low and high speeds. determine_friction()
+  Implements a Stribeck-like friction model using defined coefficients.
+It computes the friction force depending on the current motor velocity, ensuring that friction compensation is balanced across low and high speeds.
+*   `determine_friction()`

   Runs an initialization routine that methodically increases torque (both forward and backward) to determine the friction level of the system.

-Manual Override Detection
+### Manual Override Detection

-check_manual_override() and monitor_manual_movements()
+*   `check_manual_override()` and `monitor_manual_movements()`

   These functions analyze position and velocity changes (using a history buffer) to detect if the slider is being moved manually.
-If an override is detected, the state machine in on_timer() transitions to disable trajectory control in favor of force feedback.
+If an override is detected, the state machine in `on_timer()` transitions to disable trajectory control in favor of force feedback.

-Sensor Integration
+### Sensor Integration

-The component can interface with an external sensor (configured via YAML under slider_position_sensor:) to publish the slider’s position back to Home Assistant.
+The component can interface with an external sensor (configured via YAML under `slider_position_sensor:`) to publish the slider’s position back to Home Assistant.